Chinese City Of Wuhan Enacts City-Wide Lockdown In Attempt To Quarantine Deadly Coronavirus

 “When I saw the news when I woke up, I felt like I was going to go crazy.
 This is a little too late now.
 The government’s measures are not enough.”

-Other residents have been posting updates on social media sites as they await further instruction from the government.
+Others have been posting updates on social media sites as they await further instruction from the government.